sahib/libmunin/README.rst

     http://pwsp.net/~qbob/moodbar-0.1.2.tar.gz

-The moodbar is not strictly required but recomnend.
+The moodbar is not strictly required but recomnended.

 Required Python Modules
 -----------------------